nickzoic/mpy-tut/tut/motors.md

 Red        | Power   | Vin
 Orange     | Signal  | D4

 Thankfully this is easy enough to do with the PWM control.
-Set the frequency to 100Hz (one cycle per 10ms) and the duty cycle to between 0.1 (10ms * 0.1 = 1ms) and 0.2 (10ms * 0.2 = 2ms)
+Set the frequency to 50Hz (one cycle per 20ms) and the duty value to between 51 (51/1023 * 20ms = 1ms) and 102 (102/1023 * 20ms = 2ms)
 We can adapt the LED PWM code above::

     import machine